-There’s been a lot of talk in recent years about nutrition as it relates to food fundraisers.
-Schools have had many questions about what can be sold as well as where and when they can sell it.
-Confusion over this issue has caused many to question and others to simply avoid selling any type of food altogether.
+There's been a lot of talk in recent years about nutrition as it relates to food fundraisers.
+Schools have had many questions about what can be sold and where and when they can sell it.
+Confusion over this issue has caused many to question and others to simply avoid selling any food altogether.

-The old days of conducting candy sales on campus during school hours is long gone; however, once people take the time to review and understand the new rules, they’ll realize that there is actually more opportunities to sell food than they might have thought.
+The old days of conducting candy sales on campus during school hours are long gone; however, once people take the time to review and understand the new rules, they'll realize that there are more opportunities to sell food than they might have thought.

-What follows are some helpful truths that sponsors should understand when it comes to USDA fundraising guidelines.
+What follows are some helpful truths that sponsors should understand regarding USDA fundraising guidelines.

 What about Candy Sales?

-Students are no longer allowed to conduct a candy bar fundraiser during school hours.
+Students can no longer conduct a candy bar fundraiser during school hours.
 Although, they can sell the bars before and after school.
-Yet candy that’s displayed in a sales brochure can be sold any time because it’s not intended for immediate consumption.
+Yet candy displayed in a sales brochure can be sold anytime because it's not intended for immediate consumption.

-Certain nutritional guidelines must be met if students are selling any food directly to other students on campus during school hours.
-For example, our original beef jerky meets all federal nutrition requirements so it does qualify as a direct sale item.
+Specific nutritional guidelines must be met if students sell food directly to other students during school hours.
+For example, our original beef jerky meets all federal nutrition requirements, so it does qualify as a direct sale item.

-Also, if you're wondering about whether a popcorn fundraiser meets the smart snack standards, make sure to consider how it's packaged.
-For instance, if butter is added to the popcorn, the nutritional information for this would need to be considered as well.
+Also, if you're wondering whether a popcorn fundraiser meets the smart snack standards, consider how it's packaged.
+For instance, if butter is added to popcorn, the nutritional information for this also needs to be considered.

 How USDA Guidelines Affect Brochure Fundraisers

 As long as groups follow their district guidelines, there should be no restrictions on brochure orders being taken at school.
-Brochure merchandise deliveries, such as cookie dough or frozen food, are fine as long as the food is not consumed at school.
+Brochure merchandise deliveries, such as cookie dough or frozen food, are acceptable if the food is not consumed at school.

 What about Bake Sales & Concession Stands?